Iterative-Alchemy/rasayana_io/README.md

-# pivxheroes
+# cryptoheroes
-PIVX Heroes is an NFT (Non-Fungible Token) project on the Cardano blockchain using smart contracts.
+Crypto Heroes is an NFT (Non-Fungible Token) project on the Cardano blockchain using smart contracts.

-PIVX Heroes
+Crypto Heroes

-The purpose of this document is to compile ideas for a PIVX Heroes NFT.
+The purpose of this document is to compile ideas for a Crypto Heroes NFT.
 The idea is to foster greater cross-pollination between the Cardano Community and the PIVX Community.
 It should also be used to help fund the PIVX Foundation and the work that they are doing.
+(UPDATE: first do core cryptocurrency space lore and story, then do Cardano heroes packs, then PIVX heroes packs).

 Thus far I have contacted Marco Guerrero (Marco the Black) from the NFT Update community and Bryan Doreian (SnappySnap) from the PIVX community and have buy-in from both.

-Next, we need to work out some details about how it will run so that we can present it to the PIVX community and get buy-in from there.
+Next, we need to work out some details about how it will run so that we can present it to the Cardano community and get buy-in from there.
 Helping to fund the project with a governance proposal should also help with bringing more of the community into the fold.
 We'll also need to get buy-in from the Cardano community and probably the best tool for that would be a proposal there as well once there is enough material to show proof of concept.

 Now, one issue might be that the limited size and participation of the community might also limit the participation and cause it to die out after the initial excitement.
 I see this happening with many of the NFTs that are being issued now.
 I expect the majority of them to die out.
 80/20.
 20% of the projects will suck up 80% of the market.
 How to be in that 20%?